The Sounds of St Ann

 Jack Ruby

-One of the great Roots Reggae producers of the 1970s, and the only major not based in Kingston, Lawrence Lindo aka Jack Ruby (pictured with Bob Marley) was instrumental in the success of artists such as The Heptones, Justin Hinds and Burning Spear, as well as running his successful Jack Ruby Hi-Fi Power sound system in Ocho Rios.⁣
+One of the great Roots Reggae producers of the 1970s, and the only major not based in Kingston, Lawrence Lindo aka Jack Ruby (pictured with Bob Marley) was instrumental in the success of artists such as The Heptones, Justin Hinds and Burning Spear, as well as running his successful Jack Ruby Hi-Fi Power sound system in Ocho Rios.

 He left this earth in April 1989 but his influence continues.
 A plaza, a restaurant and a large colourful mural at the top of James Avenue bear his name, near the former location of his sound system.
-A campaign to officially rename the street ‘Jack Ruby Avenue’ is underway.⁣ Ruby was the grandfather of successful rapper/reggae fusion artist Sean Kingston.
+A campaign to officially rename the street ‘Jack Ruby Avenue’ is underway.
+Ruby was the grandfather of successful rapper/reggae fusion artist Sean Kingston.

 A chapter of the eternally-watchable 1977 docu-movie, Roots Rock Reggae presents a casual Jack Ruby, Red Stripe in hand, auditioning singers in his yard.

-Rockers, an essential Jamaican movie of the following year, features several riveting scenes of Ruby at work and play, and offers a brief glimpse of a pre-plaza Ocho Rios.⁣⁣
+Rockers, an essential Jamaican movie of the following year, features several riveting scenes of Ruby at work and play, and offers a brief glimpse of a pre-plaza Ocho Rios.

-For some of the dark “haunting atmospheres” and vital roots Ruby sounds, we highly recommend the V/A compilations, Jack Ruby Presents The Black Foundation and Black Slavery Days (The Sound of St Ann's) from which this page borrows its title.
+CHECK OUT: For some of the dark “haunting atmospheres” and vital roots Ruby sounds, we highly recommend the V/A compilations, Jack Ruby Presents The Black Foundation and Black Slavery Days (The Sound of St Ann's) from which this page borrows its title.

 Bob Marley